Garmdigo/COP4610-Project-2/README.md

 Once compiled use, strace -o log1.txt ./Syscall.x and strace -o log2.txt ./empty.x.
 After use cat log1 and log2 to see what syscalls are used. <br/>
 Part 2: To compile, type "make" in the part 2 folder. <br/>
 Type "sudo insmod my_xtime.ko" to install the module, dmesg | tail, cat /proc/mytimed ,  sudo rmmod mytime(to remove the module) and  dmesg | tail.
 Before removing, use cat /proc/timed and then sleep to see the time that has elapse. <br/>
 Part 3: issue "sudo make" in syscallModule directory.
-Test with consumer and producer. <br/>
+Test by running consumer.x and producer.x. <br/>
 Division of labor:<br/>
-Diego: part 1, my_xtime, documentation.<br/>
+Diego: part 1, my_xtime, documentation, testing.<br/>
-Samuel:system calls, elevator module, scheduler  <br/>
+Samuel:my_xtime, system calls, elevator module, schedulng algorithm  <br/>
-Christian : constributed on part 3 <br/>
+Christian : contributed on parts 3 and 2, testing <br/>
-Known bugs:

-Unfinished:

-The elevator picks people up but we haven't fully implemented drop-off logic.
+Unfinished portionis and bugs, other notes:

+number of serviced requests per floor sometimes seems inconsistant after issuing several requests.

 Proc system works but is not being used.
 All diagnostic prints go to kernel log as is.
 Weight system is not implemeted.
 <br/>